systematic-magic/AgingPubMed/research_papers_html.rst

    :alt: Supplementary figure name
    :scale: 99%

 16.4.2.
-Check supplementary figure callouts in the supplementary materials:
+Check supplementary figure callouts in the article text:

 	- HTML :ref:`Figures checks from 12.5<figures_html_research_papers>` (inclusive) are applicable to supplementary figure callouts with one exclusion: instead of **Figure N**, callouts should appear as **Supplementary Figure N**.